astronomer/docs/learn/airflow-fivetran.md

 4. Click **Test** to test your connection.
 Once you see `Connection tested successfully`, click **Save**.

-## Step 7: Create an Airflow connection to GitHub

-The DAG in this tutorial waits for a specific tag to be added to a GitHub repository.
-To grant Airflow access to your GitHub repository, create a connection to GitHub in Airflow.

-1. Create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (PAT) for your GitHub account.
-The PAT needs to have read access to the metadata of the `airflow-fivetran-tutorial` repository.

-2. In the Airflow UI, click **Admin** -> **Connections** -> **+** to create a new connection.

-3. Name your connection `github_conn` and select the **GitHub** connection type.
-Provide the PAT you created in Step 7.1.

-4. Click **Test** to test your connection.
-Once you see `Connection tested successfully` click **Save**.

-## Step 8: Create your Airflow DAG
+## Step 7: Create your Airflow DAG

-For this tutorial you will create a DAG that waits for a GitHub tag to be present in your GitHub repo, then triggers your Fivetran sync to ingest the GitHub repo metadata to your destination.
+For this tutorial you will create a DAG that triggers your Fivetran sync to ingest the GitHub repo metadata to your destination.

 1. Open your `astro-fivetran-project` in a code-editor.